BDC Hamburger Icon

 FYIDid you know

-Customer loyalty is crucial to any company’s success, fostering repeat business and positive word-of-mouth referrals.
+Customer loyalty is crucial to any company's success because it fosters repeat business and positive word-of-mouth referrals.

-• Discussion space: A brand community creates a space to discuss your brand, products or industry exclusively.
-Users can ask questions and answer other members’ queries, creating rich discussions.
+• Discussion space: An online community creates a space where customers can discuss your brand, products or industry.
+They can ask questions and answer other members’ queries, thus creating rich discussions.

-• Platform to advertise events: The brand can share events, contests and other content to foster engagement.
+• Platform to advertise events: Businesses can use an online brand community to share events, contests and other content to foster engagement.

-• Engaged user community: A brand community facilitates user-generated content, increases brand loyalty and reduces expenses with word-of-mouth marketing.
+• Engaged users: A brand community facilitates user-generated content, increases brand loyalty and reduces expenses with word-of-mouth marketing.

 Building an online community is a powerful way to engage your customers and improve customer retention.